Sokhim07/Note-application/README.md

-Helle
+Helle,
-In this project can't hosting in githup because need to host api and ui.
+This project cannot be hosted directly on GitHub Pages because it requires both the API and the UI to run locally.
-The step of install:
+Installation Steps:

-- Install or clone the project
+- Clone or download the project.

-- Restor the file database NOTEDB in your sql server
+- Restore the NOTEDB database file in your SQL Server.

-- Go to the file application_noteapi => go to file appsettings.json to change you connection =>  open Terminal => dotnet watch
+- Navigate to the application_noteapi folder → open appsettings.json and update the connection string → open the terminal and run: dotnet watch

-- Go to the file application_noteui => open Terminal => npm run dev => click the link localhost go to broswer.
+- Navigate to the application_noteui folder → open the terminal and run: npm run dev, Then open the localhost link in your browser.

-- In this you can see the script in SCRIPT_NOTE
+- You can find the script in the SCRIPT_NOTE file.